pancake-taicho/study-repo/100-days-of-code/r1-log.md

 **Today's Progress**: Added product cards/pricing to the fCC product landing page and watched a few more videos in the Udemy Web Developer Bootcamp course.

 **Thoughts:** One of the first times where I wasn't staring at the clock waiting until I had 'put my time in for the day.'
 I was engaged in the creating/coding process and was enjoying putting things together and tweaking everything until it looked how I wanted.
 Good stuff!

+### Day 9: June 11, 2019, Tuesday

+**Today's Progress**: Finished the freeCodeCamp Product Landing Page.
+In the end I couldn't get the product buttons responsive.
+Tried fixing with relative parent - absolute child positioning but then it broke scrolling behind the header.
+All tests passed, though.

+**Thoughts:** Feels good to 'finish' the project.
+I'm just going to keep moving on to the next one and not get hung up on the responsive button thing.